IFTA Miles

 Where do the tax rates come from?

-Our tax rates are sourced from IFTACH.org (International Fuel Tax Association) and are updated quarterly when new rates are published.
-We display the effective date on our Tax Rates page so you always know which rates you're using.
+Rates come from IFTACH.org (the International Fuel Tax Association) and refresh each quarter when new rates are published.
+The effective date is shown on the Tax Rates page so you always know which rates you are calculating against.

 Can I use this for my official IFTA filing?

-Our calculator is designed for estimation and planning purposes.
-While we strive for accuracy, you should always verify your calculations with your accountant or base jurisdiction before filing your official IFTA return.
-We are not responsible for any errors in official filings.
+The calculator is designed for estimation, sanity-checking, and planning.
+Always verify your numbers with your accountant or your base jurisdiction before submitting an official return.
+We are not responsible for errors in official filings.

-Taxable gallons are calculated based on your miles divided by your MPG - this is how much fuel you theoretically used in each state.
-Tax-paid gallons are the actual gallons you purchased (and paid tax on) in each state.
-The difference determines if you owe tax or get a credit.
+Taxable gallons are calculated: total miles in a jurisdiction divided by your fleet MPG.
+That is the fuel you would have used in that state.
+Tax-paid gallons are what you actually pumped (and paid tax on) in that state.
+The difference is your shortfall (you owe) or surplus (you're credited).

 Is my data secure?

-Yes.
-If you use the calculator without an account, your data stays in your browser's local storage and never leaves your device.
-If you create an account, your data is encrypted and stored securely.
-We never sell or share your personal information.
+Without an account, your data lives in your browser's local storage and never leaves your device.
+With an account, your data is encrypted at rest.
+We do not sell or share your information.

 Can I export my data?